 - Online – you can submit your request through the Vital Records website or through a third-party provider called VitalCheck using a credit card.

-To find the Vital Statistics office in your state, visit the website of the Centers for Disease Control and Prevention and click the link of the state where the death occurred.
+To locate the Vital Statistics office in your area, check the Centers for Disease Control and Prevention’s website and click the link of the state where the death occurred.

 All requests must include a copy of the government-issued picture ID with the signature of the person requesting the death certificate.
 For all death certificate requests, make check or money order payable to the State Vital Statistics office or State Board of Health, in the correct amount for the number of copies requested.